ymzhong/gce_mask/README.md

 Please acknowledge [Zhong & Cholis (2024)](https://arxiv.org/abs/2401.02481) if you used the repository masks.

-For questions or issues, please contact Ilias Cholis (cholis@oakland.edu) or Yiming Zhong (yimzhong@cityu.edu.hk).
+For questions or issues, please contact Ilias Cholis (cholis@oakland.edu) or Yiming Zhong (yiming.zhong@cityu.edu.hk).